 This diagram might be taken to suggest that the implementation of the digital economy initiative at this present moment is easy.
 That, however, is only an illusion arising from the apparent similarity of the blocks in the lowest row.
 The ‘workflow’, ‘big data’, ‘ERP’ and ‘RPA’ components mentioned above have been discussed and used for around 30 years, and a list of abbreviations such as ‘CRM’ and ‘BPR’ could extend even longer.

 In all the proposed transformations among many proofs of benefits and rosy futures there is one delicate and often ignored factor of the impact on social background.
 In cases where social aspects are discussed, in nine cases in ten authors write about knowledge management or avoid mentioning the topic.
-It is clear that to touch on the theme of psychological influence on the social mass from rapid environmental transformation is dangerous: to do so is to risk losing out on budget increases if people in high places begin to doubt in the perspective of future generations.
+It is clear that to touch on the theme of psychological influence on the social mass from rapid environmental transformation is dangerous: to do so is to risk losing out on budget increases if people in high places begin to doubt in perspective of the future generations.

 The general problem with all these digitized information technologies is that there are few practically approved statistics.
 Figures indicating the implementations of particular technologies exist in the success stories of each vendor, but where are the reports on the effectiveness of the chosen enactments over the long term?
 Is any statistical research being carried out on the duration of the specific application utilizations and the accumulating effect of their use in real working environments?